 Many people are obeying CDC guidelines to distance from those who are not in one’s immediate household.
 This is a good thing, however, there’s still a lot that we can do to ensure that our loved ones feel connected.

+- Outdoor activities.
 Invite loved ones over for dinner outdoors or meet at a park, the beach, or another outdoor venue.
 Be sure to keep the groups small, and stay masked and distanced.

+- Store runs.
 Since it’s good to limit shopping trips you could take turns going to the store, with the one doing the shopping just dropping off the other’s goods on the porch along with a receipt.
 Then your loved one just sends you the money electronically via any one of multiple options.
 If they’re experiencing hard times, you just buy them what they need and forget about the money.

-A few signs that your loved one may need help
+Signs that your loved one may need help

 If your loved one is sliding into depression or suicidal thoughts they may need your help to seek professional help.
 Signs that your loved one may need help include